 - 1. Failure to attain a cumulative grade point average of at least 2.50 after two consecutive semesters. - 2.
 Being placed on clinical probation for a second time. - 3.
-Being unsuccessful in two or more required coursesduring the course of study

-"Unsuccessful" is defined as:

-- i.
-A grade of less than C- in any required or (IPE) course. - ii.
-A grade less than C in a nursing course (including elective) - iii.
-Withdrawing from a required nursing or science course for academic reasons (withdrawing for non-academic reasons must be substantiated by appropriate documentation) - iv.
-Any combination of the three. - 4.
+Being unsuccessful in two or more required Nursing ('NURS'), Science ('CHEM, 'BIO', or Anatomy/Physiology) Or Interprofessional Education ('IPE') courses during the course of study.
+"Unsuccessful" is defined as: - i.
+A grade of less than C- in any Science or Interprofessional Education course. - ii.
+A grade less than C in a Nursing ('NURS') course. - iii.
+Withdrawing from a required Nursing ('NURS') or Science('CHEM', 'BIO', Anatomy/Physiology) course for academic reasons (withdrawing for non-academic reasons must be substantiated by appropriate documentation). - 4.
 Consistently exhibiting behavior considered unacceptable for both study and a career in nursing. - 5.
-Failure to remove clinical probation status.
+Failure to remove or successfully resolve clinical probation status.